Content Plans for Scaling Organic Traffic

 So, I acquire the old property (website), then go to work repairing any damages (fixing technical issues), redecorating it (rebranding or modernising the website design), and then making the house habitable (optimising + adding new content).
 Simple.

 Our Six Step Plan for Growth

-Generally I follow the same 6-step plan when I acquire a domain or website – keeping things as simple as possible.
+Generally I follow the same 6-step plan when I acquire a website – keeping things as simple as possible.

-Acquire authoritative aged websites and domains, either direct or from auction.
+Acquire authoritative aged websites, either direct or from auction.

 Perform niche research, competitor analysis and create a content strategy.